What Is A One-Page Website?

 If your whole website is designed for a single product in mind then you might get a small improvement in SEO ranking as Google will apply your page rank to the whole website.
 If you have more than one product or service this will not be the case and it could be detrimental to your search rankings.

-So there are a number of potential benefits of creating a one-page website, but what about the potential drawbacks?
+So there are a number of potential benefits of creating a single page website, but what about the potential drawbacks?

 Longer load speed:

-Trying to serve all your content on a single page means that your site could take longer to load and this may result in a higher bounce rate and lower conversion as a direct consequence of this change in the performance of your site.
+Trying to serve all your content on a single page could reduce your site load speed and this may result in a higher bounce rate and lower conversion as a direct consequence of this change in the performance of your site.
 It could also affect your Google rankings as the search engine penalises slow loading sites.
 This should be a major concern for any marketer as people are impatient and don’t like to wait more than two or three seconds for a website to load.

 A one-page website gives you little flexibility to add new content and so if you want to add new products or services you are going to be severely limited.
 It also doesn’t allow you to build up an archive of content, such as a blog.
 You will have to send visitors to another site to give them access to such an archive, which is not a great user experience and your main site doesn’t benefit from the SEO value of such content.